 Common commands can be entered either from user exec mode or privileged exec mode.

-Exec mode commands are not saved across the reboot of deviceGlobal Configuration Mode
+Exec mode commands are not saved across the reboot of device.

+Global Configuration Mode

 Global configuration mode is the next access level in IOS mode sequence.
 This mode is used to configure device globally, or to enter in element like interface, protocols specific configuration mode.
 Use configure terminal command at privileged exec mode to access global configuration mode.